Eberhard Zorn: Career

 In 1997–1999, he was assigned in the operations and personnel staff officer (G 1 Op), German Army Forces Command in Koblenz, became commander, Field Artillery/ Armored Artillery Battalion 295 (Feld- und Panzerartilleriebataillon 295) in Immendingen in 1997–2001, promoted as lieutenant colonel, became assistant chief of branch at the Federal Ministry of Defense, Personnel, Social Services and Central Affairs (PSZ IV 4) Directorate in 2001–2002 and assistant chief of branch personnel, PSZ I 4 in Bonn.
 He became branch chief plans/operations/organization (G 3) at HQ German Army Forces Command, ACOS Plans/Operations/Organization (G 3) at German Army Forces Command in Koblenz from 2004 to 2007 perspectively, became branch chief Army Staff I 1 (personnel policy matters/leadership development and civic education), in the Ministry of Defence in 2007–2009, and became branch chief Army Staff Z (Central Tasks), Federal Ministry of Defense in Bonn 2009–2010.

 He became commander of 26th Airborne Brigade of the Rapid Forces Division in Saarlouis from 2010 to 2012, and was promoted as brigadier general.
-He also served as the head of personal staff to Chief of Defence in Berlin in 2012–2014, became the commander of the Rapid Response Forces Division (DSK) in 2014–2015, and was promoted as major general.
+He also served as the head of personal staff to Chief of Defence in Berlin in 2012–2014.
+He became the commander of the Rapid Response Forces Division (DSK) in 2014–2015 and was promoted as major general.
 He became director forces policy, Ministry of Defence, and director-general for personnel, Ministry of Defence in Berlin in 2017–2018 promoted to lieutenant general, before becoming the Inspector General of the Bundeswehr and promoted to general on April 19, 2018.

-Zorn retired March 16, 2023, and handed over the office of inspector general to Carsten Breuer.
+In 2022, Zorn was Chief of Defence.
+He was replaced in March 2023, giving way to Carsten Breuer.